A Tribute for Women’s History Month

 She is a four-time organizer of our annual Commodore Celebration and has secured top-name monthly meeting speakers: Tunnicliffe, Gladstone, Jobson, Isler and more.
 We’ve all enjoyed these and dozens of other AYC social events due to her planning, attention to detail and classy touch.
 Maryellen races at both Lake Pleasant and TTL and participates throughout the season on Race Committee.
 Where does she find the time?

-Wendy Larsen has been a member for 20 years and served on the AYC Board as Secretary and Membership Director.
+Wendy Larsen has been a member for over 20 years and served on the AYC Board as Secretary and Membership Director.
 Along with Maryellen Ferring and Marilyn Moyer Ward, she co-founded the Ruth Beals Cup Regatta.

 Wendy has acted as Principal Race Officer (PRO) for 10 years and has donated her time and talents to ASF as a board member and instructor.
 Wendy has raced at TTL and Lake Pleasant and is the recipient of the AYC US Sailing Sportsmanship Award.

 If you’ve shown up at a Birthday Regatta, you’ve probably met Wendy since she’s been on the registration team for 15 years.
 If that’s not enough, she is an apprentice boat builder and is aka the “cookie lady.”